-Special session, convened of Legislature.
-11.02 Notice of special or local legislation or certain relief acts.
-11.021 Evidence of publication of notice.
-11.03 Proof of publication of notice.
-11.0431 Legislative records; intent of legislation; exemption from public disclosure.
-11.065 Claims against state; limitations; notice.
-11.07 Method of enrolling bills, etc. 11.111 Continuance of certain causes for term of Legislature and period of time prior and subsequent thereto and committee workdays.
-11.12 Salary, subsistence, and mileage of members and employees; expenses authorized by resolution; appropriation; preaudit.
-11.131 Monetary supplements prohibited.
-11.135 Legislative committees, units, and offices; expenditures.

-Office of Program Policy Analysis and Government Accountability.
-Legislative review of proposed regulation of unregulated functions.
+- 11.02 Notice of special or local legislation or certain relief acts. - 11.021 Evidence of publication of notice. - 11.03 Proof of publication of notice. - 11.031 Official census. - 11.0431 Legislative records; intent of legislation; exemption from public disclosure. - 11.065 Claims against state; limitations; notice. - 11.07 Method of enrolling bills, etc. - 11.111 Continuance of certain causes for term of Legislature and period of time prior and subsequent thereto and committee workdays. - 11.12 Salary, subsistence, and mileage of members and employees; expenses authorized by resolution; appropriation; preaudit. - 11.13 Compensation of members. - 11.131 Monetary supplements prohibited. - 11.135 Legislative committees, units, and offices; expenditures. - 11.143 Standing or select committees; powers. - 11.25 Salaries and expenditures not subject to control of executive agencies. - 11.26 Legislative employees; employment restrictions. - 11.40 Legislative Auditing Committee. - 11.42 The Auditor General. - 11.51 Office of Program Policy Analysis and Government Accountability. - 11.62 Legislative review of proposed regulation of unregulated functions. - 11.90 Legislative Budget Commission.